 It’s a good idea to learn how the process works to ensure you don’t feel lost or stressed as a result.
 Is there anyone you can ask?
 If not, is there any place that explains the process?

-- We charge clients upfront to protect both the client and the artist.
+- We charge clients upfront and hold the money in escrow until the order is complete to protect both the client and the artist.

 - We will be there to watch over the process and guide you through every step of the way.
-As such, you won’t have direct contact with the artist.
-However, we will forward your messages to the artist and vice-versa.
-Communications will be smooth and prompt!
-This prevents issues and ensures we’re there to solve any conflict on the spot.
+You won’t have direct contact with the artist.
+Communications will go through us and be smooth and prompt!
+This ensures we’re there to solve any conflict on the spot.

 - You will also be shown a draft of your order where you’ll be asked to provide feedback.
 We want to make sure you get exactly what you want!

-- You’ll receive the final artwork via email as a 3000 pixel height/width file at 150dpi or higher.
+- You’ll receive the final artwork via email as a high resoution png or jpeg file (3000 pixel height/width file at 150dpi or higher).